 When should I seek medical advice?

-If you notice a sudden distortion or patch of vision missing you should seek immediate medical attention as this can be a sign of 'wet' macular degeneration, which often requires urgent treatment.
+If you notice any sudden distortion or loss of central vision you should seek immediate medical attention because this can be a sign of 'wet' macular degeneration.
 'Dry' macular degeneration tends to cause a more gradual deteriortion in vision.

-How is it macular degeneration treated?
+How is macular degeneration treated?